sclevine/agouti/index.md

 Just `go get` it:

     $ go get github.com/sclevine/agouti

-Or grab only the packages you plan to use:

-    $ go get github.com/sclevine/agouti/core
-    $ go get github.com/sclevine/agouti/matchers
-    $ go get github.com/sclevine/agouti/dsl

 If you plan to write acceptance tests using Ginkgo, or you want to use the [`dsl`](https://godoc.org/github.com/sclevine/agouti/dsl) package: